bt3gl/building_blog/content/natas_wargames.md

 We still can upload whatever file we want.

-Since the file extension is changed to *jpg* in the browser side, we have control of this,  we can easly tamper the POST data.
+Since the file extension is changed to *jpg* in the browser side, we have control of this; we can easily tamper the POST data.

-Fist, let's think about the exploit we want to send to the server.
+First, let's think about the exploit we want to send to the server.
 Since we know that the server runs PHP, we have several possibilities in this language!

 How about the following script which uses the function [readfile()]?